 The balance sheet shows the assets, liabilities, and shareholder’s equity of the Company in a particular format.
 Consider the example of Apple (consolidated balance sheet)

-Current Assets are the assets which can be converted into cash in less than 1 year.
+Current Assets are the assets that convert into cash in less than one year.
 The assets of the Company include:

-- Cash and Cash Equivalents: These are the cash deposits of the Company in the bank account or invested in securities that can be converted into cash in 1-2 days of time.
+- Cash and Cash Equivalents: These are the cash deposits of the Company in the bank account or invested in securities that convert into cash in 1-2 days.

 - Marketable Securities: They are highly liquid securities and can be converted to cash very easily.

-- Account Receivables: Accounts Receivables are the amount that the Company will receive from its customers and is expected to be received in less than 1 year.
+- Account Receivables: Accounts Receivables are the amount that the Company will receive from its customers and expects to receive in less than one year.

 - Inventories: Inventories are finished goods, raw materials, and goods in progress held with the Company.

-- Vendor Non-Trade Receivable: Vendor non-trade receivables include the non-trade items of the Company with its vendors and it is expected to receive them in less than 1 year.
+- Vendor Non-Trade Receivable: Vendor non-trade receivables include the non-trade items of the Company with its vendors, and it expects to receive them in less than one year.

-- Other Current Assets: Other current assets include assets which cannot be added in the above buckets.
-Hence, they are clubbed as other current assets.
+- Other Current Assets: Other current assets include assets that cannot add up in the above buckets.
+Hence, they list as other current assets.

-Non-Current Assets are long term assets of the Company which it expects to convert into cash in more than 1 year:
+Non-Current Assets are long term assets of the Company which it expects to convert into cash in more than one year:

 - Marketable securities under non-current assets are an investment by the Company in exchange-traded securities, which it expects to mature after one year.

-- Property, plant, and equipment as the name suggests are the investments of the Company in the property for building offices, factories, manufacturing hub or warehousing and equipment used to manufacture the products of the Company.
+- Property, plant, and equipment, as the name suggests, are the investments of the Company in the property for building offices, factories, manufacturing hubs or warehousing, and equipment used to manufacture the products of the Company.

 - Other non-current assets are the non-current assets of the Company, which cannot be segregated under above mentioned non-current assets.